AI OCR Software Scales Gas Station Operations With 20K+ Transactions

 Solar installation is a project-based business with permit complexity, equipment lead times, utility interconnection rules, and long customer relationships built on performance data.
 Most off-the-shelf tools handle one part of that well.
 A CRM manages leads but not permit milestones.
 A monitoring platform shows data but doesn't connect to the customer's contract or the sales proposal that set their expectations.

 Custom software connects those parts.
 A permit milestone that clears triggers a crew scheduling workflow.
 An inverter data feed populates a customer portal showing live generation and cumulative savings against the original estimate.
 A solar sales CRM generates a proposal using the customer's actual utility rate and roof data.
-These connections don't exist in generic tools -- they have to be built.
+These connections don't exist in generic tools.
+They have to be built.

 Lead pipeline with source tracking, follow-up task management, and lead-to-proposal conversion metrics.
 Solar savings proposal generator that uses the customer's utility rate, roof characteristics, and proposed system size to produce a projected generation and savings estimate in a professional document.
 Financing option comparison presenting loan, lease, and PPA structures side by side.
 Contract generation and digital signature.
-Handoff to the installation team with all site and design data transferred automatically -- no manual re-entry.
+Handoff to the installation team with all site and design data transferred automatically with no manual re-entry.

-Permit workflow tracking by jurisdiction, with the specific steps, document requirements, and typical timelines for each authority having jurisdiction configured in the system.
+Permit workflow tracking by jurisdiction, with the specific steps, document requirements, and typical timelines for each authority configured in the system.
 Document storage for permit applications, structural engineering stamps, electrical single-line diagrams, and inspection sign-offs.
 Automatic deadline tracking so permit submissions and inspection scheduling don't slip.
 Status notifications to the customer and internal team when permits advance.
 Inspection result recording with pass, conditional pass, or correction required workflows.

-Asset registry for commercial solar operators and O&M providers -- system location, equipment make and model, inverter serial numbers, warranty status, and service history.
+Asset registry for commercial solar operators and O&M providers: system location, equipment make and model, inverter serial numbers, warranty status, and service history.
 Scheduled maintenance tracking with automatic job generation at the right service interval for each system.
 Performance benchmarking across the fleet to identify underperforming systems before customers notice.
 Work order management for site visits with technician assignment, travel time, and parts used recorded against each system's service history.

-We design the data model around the solar project lifecycle: system record, permit milestone record, crew schedule, monitoring data feed, and customer account -- all connected so a permit approval can trigger a scheduling workflow and a monitoring alert can create a service record without manual intervention.
+We design the data model around the solar project lifecycle: system record, permit milestone record, crew schedule, monitoring data feed, and customer account, all connected so a permit approval can trigger a scheduling workflow and a monitoring alert can create a service record without manual intervention.

 We run a parallel period where the new system and existing spreadsheets are both active, giving your operations team time to build confidence before the cutover.
 Post-launch support covers configuration changes for new permit jurisdictions, new inverter brands added to the fleet, and any operational changes that need to be reflected in the system.

 Off-the-shelf platforms like Salesforce Solar Cloud, JobNimbus, or SolarEdge monitoring work well for companies whose operations fit the standard model.
 Custom software is the right choice when your installation workflow, permit jurisdictions, or monitoring data requirements are specific enough that platform configuration takes more effort than it saves.
-It is also the right choice when you want a branded customer portal rather than a white-label experience, or when you need to connect installation pipeline data, monitoring data, and customer account data in a way no single platform supports.
-We will tell you directly if a well-configured existing platform would solve your problem at lower cost.
+It's also the right choice when you want a branded customer portal rather than a white-label experience, or when you need to connect installation pipeline data, monitoring data, and customer account data in a way no single platform supports.
+We'll tell you directly if a well-configured existing platform would solve your problem at lower cost.

-Most inverter manufacturers provide a cloud API -- SolarEdge, Enphase, SMA, Fronius, and others all publish APIs for pulling generation and fault data.
+Most inverter manufacturers provide a cloud API.
+SolarEdge, Enphase, SMA, Fronius, and others all publish APIs for pulling generation and fault data.
 For systems without cloud connectivity, we integrate with on-site data loggers or build a gateway using hardware like Raspberry Pi or industrial IoT devices.
 Utility meters are typically read via the utility's customer API, a smart meter API, or interval data files exported from the billing system.
 The monitoring platform normalises data from multiple source types into a single schema so the dashboard works regardless of inverter brand.

 Permit requirements for solar installations vary significantly between jurisdictions.
 Some allow permit-by-affidavit for small residential systems with a simple checklist.
 Others require stamped structural engineering reports, electrical single-line diagrams reviewed by a licensed engineer, and multiple inspection stages.
-Utility interconnection has its own separate process with timelines that range from two weeks to six months depending on the utility and system size.
+Utility interconnection has its own separate process with timelines ranging from two weeks to six months depending on the utility and system size.
 We map the specific steps, document requirements, and typical timelines for each jurisdiction you operate in during the scoping phase and configure the permit workflow module accordingly.

 Project pipeline from signed contract to energisation with permit milestones and crew scheduling